hyosung11/Launch-School/Courses/journal.md

 14:51 Working on the Practice Problem for Strict Mode but leaving now to play ping pong.

 16:28 Back from playing ping pong.
 I finished Strict Mode and am starting Closures now.

+17:22 Studying closures right before we leave for dinner in Oakland.